KDE/digikam-doc/batch_queue/custom_script.rst

 Proof of Concept
 ~~~~~~~~~~~~~~~~

 This first example shown below does nothing special.
 It prints on the console the input/output file names and item properties passed from the Batch Queue Manager to the script, and copies the input file to the output file (this stage is required to prevent the Batch Queue Manager from returning an error because the target file does not exist).
 The script returns the value from the file copy command, which is parsed by the Batch Queue Manager for each item in the workflow.
+See below the **Bash** version of the script:

 .. code-block:: bash